percy/percy-storybook/README.md

 ## Upgrading

 Prior versions of the Storybook SDK were drastically different than the current version.
-The command, it's args, and how the SDK works internally have changed completely.
-Using the old command will now result in a deprecation message.
+The command, it's arguments, and how the SDK works internally have changed completely.
+Using the old command with new versions will now result in an error message.
 The new command is now integrated into [`@percy/cli`](https://github.com/percy/cli) as a plugin.

 To use new versions of this SDK, you will have to also install the CLI with the SDK: